https://sploitus.com/exploit?id=MSF:AUXILIARY-GATHER-LDAP_ESC_VULNERABLE_CERT_FINDER-

 perform this enrollment operation.

-Currently the module is capable of checking for ESC1, ESC2, and ESC3 vulnerable certificates.
+Currently the module is capable of checking for certificates that are vulnerable to ESC1, ESC2, ESC3, and

 },